Hiland Hall: Family

 Laura was the wife of businessman and lawyer Trenor W. Park.
 Elizabeth Hall Park, the daughter of Laura Hall and Trenor Park, was the wife of Governor John G. McCullough.

 Hiland Hall originally owned the land where the Park-McCullough Historic House now stands, and sold it to Trenor Park in the 1860s so Park could have a home constructed on it.
 The Park-McCullough House was added to the National Register of Historic Places in 1972.

 Career

 Hall was a member of the Vermont House of Representatives in 1827.
 He served as clerk of Bennington County in 1828 and 1829.
 He was the county state’s attorney from 1828 to 1831.

+Congress

 Hall was elected as an Anti-Jacksonian to the Twenty-second Congress to fill the vacancy caused by the death of Jonathan Hunt.
 He was re-elected as an Anti-Jacksonian to the Twenty-third and Twenty-fourth Congresses and elected as a Whig to the Twenty-fifth through Twenty-seventh Congresses and served from January 1, 1833 to March 3, 1843.
 While in Congress he served as chairman of the Committee on Revolutionary Claims (Twenty-seventh Congress).
 He was not a candidate for renomination in 1842.